Humpy Wheeler: Charlotte Motor Speedway bridge collapse

 After the 2000 The Winston ended, a pedestrian bridge that connected the Charlotte Motor Speedway to a nearby parking lot collapsed during a massive influx of fans using the bridge.
 An 80 ft section of the bridge collapsed onto U.S. Route 29, sending pedestrians into a 17 ft fall.
 Although no fatalities occurred, a total of 107 people were injured in the collapse.
 The immediate cause of the collapse that was given by both the speedway and North Carolina state officials was corroded steel cables on the bridge.
 When Wheeler was asked about the safety of the speedway, he stated, "[the collapse] is very concerning.
 But I'm not concerned about the safety of the place."
 Investigators later determined that the contractor used to build the bridge in 1995, the Tindall Corporation, had "used an improper additive to help the concrete filler at the bridge's center dry faster", which was later determined to be calcium chloride.

 In the aftermath of the incident, a new bridge was built to replace the collapsed bridge that was completed in time for the 2000 UAW-GM Quality 500.
 In early 2003, Cindy and Marty Taylor, both injured in the collapse, sued the speedway and the Tindall Corporation for negligence during construction.
 The Tindall Corporation was found responsible, but not the speedway.
 Afterwards, around 50 lawsuits were filed against the speedway for negligence, with many of them being settled out of court.
 The few cases that were determined in court all determined that the speedway was not required to pay damages for fans who had filed lawsuits.

 In popular media

 Films

-Wheeler voice acted the role of "Tex", the boss of fictional sponsor Dinoco in the 2006 animated film Cars.
+Wheeler voice acted the role of Tex Dinoco, founder and CEO of fictional sponsor Dinoco in the 2006 animated film Cars.
 He landed Wheeler the role during pre-production in 2000 when Cars director John Lasseter visited the Charlotte Motor Speedway for the 2000 UAW-GM Quality 500.
 Lasseter, who liked Wheeler's voice, gave him the role of Tex.
 Wheeler recorded voice lines in 2004 and 2005.
-Wheeler reprised the role in 2017 for the movie series' third installment, Cars 3.
+Wheeler reprised the role in 2017 for the film series' third installment, Cars 3.